Bayesian Variational Inference for Mixed Data Mixture Models: Discussion

 \section{Discussion}

 We have developed a scalable, coordinate ascent variational inference algorithm for mixed data mixture models that allows both the continuous and categorical variables to influence the make up of each component or cluster.
 We have conducted simulation study under scenarios where the heterogenenity in the mixture components are driven by the continuous data, the categorical data, or a combination of both respectively.
 Through these simulation studies, we demonstrated that our proposed approach is able to conduct good density estimation, and estimate the underlying parameters well and competitively with Gibbs sampler and an existing EM algorithm, even when the number of mixtures is incorrectly specified.
 While our method performs somewhat worse than the Gibbs sampler in terms of frequentist coverage, it is nevertheless able to produce adequate levels of overall coverage, and most of the marginal $95\%$ HDI are able to higher levels of coverage, often close to $95\%$.
-Our proposed VI approach is also more computationally scalable than the Gibbs sampler.
+Runtimes on simulated datasets suggests our proposed CAVI approach is orders of magnitudes faster and more computationally scalable than the Gibbs sampler.

-We demonstrated the real world utility of our approach by applying it on a challenging dataset of risk factor data of US participants in the NHANES study.
+We demonstrated the practical utility of our approach by applying it on a challenging dataset of risk factor data of US participants in the NHANES study.
 We showed our method can produce epidemiologically interpretable clusters, which is crucial when clustering epidemiological datasets.
-We visualized the heterogeneity between the different clusters using marginal posterior predictive distributions, which takes into account posterior uncertainty, something that is often missed.
+We visualised the heterogeneity between the different clusters using marginal posterior predictive distributions, which takes into account posterior uncertainty, something that is often missed.
 However, while the medians of each continuous marginal posterior predictive distribution is distinguishable across clusters, the uncertainty quantification becomes very conservative for large probability credible intervals, causing the uncertainty quantification across different clusters to be less distinguishable.

-Furthermore, we established a theoretical convergence result for our method, showing that the posterior mean from the CAVI algorithm converge to the true parameter value as the sample size $n$ tends to infinity.
-This provides formal justification for the validity of the algorithm.
+Theoretically, we provided formal justification for our method.
+We showed as the sample size $n$ tends to infinity, the posterior mean from CAVI converge locally to the true parameter value, and differs from the MLE by $O(1/n)$.
+Furthermore, we showed the CAVI variational posterior contracts to the true parameter value at rate $O(n^{-1/2})$ under standard assumptions for MLE convergence.